Inspire Virtue

 Who, if not her mother, will pick up the filthy and noncompliant child.
 Her father could intervene, but the girl is screaming for her mother.
 The crushing weight of responsibility, the unfairness, and the injustice are plain for anyone to see.
 Yet, being a mother, whether by choice, by accident, by fate, by adoption, it means surrendering self, cleaning snot, carrying on.
 And no one says “thank you” or even remembers your name.

 The blistering impersonality becomes apparent at the playground when a child yells out, “Mommy!” and each individual mother would not be able definitively to say whether that was her child or not, the cries for a mother being so universal.
 There is a readily apparent death to self, an obliterating of that which is most easily discernable as personal and individual.
 In this, mothers have the opportunity to reside in their children, not as one living through someone but living for someone.
-Recognizing that our lives our not our own and we have no power to take them, we can do the highest, best thing: give them away.
+Recognizing that our lives are not our own and we have no power to take them, we can do the highest, best thing: give them away.

 No one ever said it was easy.
 And if they did, they were lying.
 But once the child comes into being, the alternative should be unthinkable.
 The sacrifice and obliteration of motherhood is a gift, though not one that most would choose.
 It is, notably, the nature of a gift that it is not chosen, only given.